MEGA65/mega65-user-guide/style-guide.md

 as much as possible for the basics.
 For computer specific terminology and spelling, the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) was used.
-And finally, the [Commodore 64 User Manual](http://www.zimmers.net/anonftp/pub/cbm/c64/manuals/C64_User_Manual_1984_2nd_Edition.pdf) and was used as we're trying to replicate the look and feel of it.
+And finally, the [Commodore 64 User Manual](http://www.zimmers.net/anonftp/pub/cbm/c64/manuals/C64_User_Manual_1984_2nd_Edition.pdf) and was used, as we're trying to replicate the look and feel of it.

 The intended audience for people reading (and contributing to) MEGA65 literature are people who are comfortable using a computer, and have good English skills.